julianikulski/portfolio-website/README.md

-# Portfolio Website for My Data Science Projects
+# Portfolio Website for my Data Science Projects

 This project was created among a group of friends during the corona pandemic to allow to play cards against humanity online without meeting in person.